U-ways/network/README.md

 - The segment length and checksum fields always contain two digits.
 Segment length values less than 10 have a leading zero and checksum values less than 16 have a leading zero (e.g. 0c).

-- A segment length of zero (00) means there is no message text and the message segment field is empty (i.e. there's nothing between the two field delimiters, which must still be present).
+- A segment length of zero (00) means there is no message text, and the message segment field is empty (i.e. there's nothing between the two field delimiters, which must still be present).

 - The segment length must not exceed 99, irrespective of the MTU (see below).